Soups can be really filling as well as massively tasty and healthy – like my ginger chilli lentil soup.

 2. Add the garlic, ginger and chilli and continue to cook for a further minute before adding the garam masala and turmeric.
 Cook for a further minute.

 3. Stir in the lentils, diced sweet potato and tomato puree before adding the water.
-Season with salt and stir.
+Season with the salt and some black pepper and stir.
 Bring to a boil, then lower the heat to a simmer and cover the pot with a tight-fitting lid.
 Cook for 25 minutes – take off the lid and give the soup a stir a couple of times during cooking.

 I like my soups to be really thick but you can always add some more water if you want it to be thinner.
-I’d say you need to add more water if you are adding both cooked quinoa and green peas to this ginger chilli lentil soup.
+Check the seasoning before serving.

 Serving suggestions: add a dollop of natural yogurt and sprinkle some garam masala on top of each portion.
 For a touch of green - add some chopped coriander.